browserengineering/book/book/accessibility.md

 example, making elements invisible^[Via `display:none` or `visibility:hidden`,
 for example.] causes them to lose their accessibility tree node.
 But there what about changing the role of an element?
-For example, tab-index allows a `<div>` to participage in focus, but can it also be made to behave like an input element?
+For example, tab-index allows a `<div>` to participate in focus, but can it also be made to behave like an input element?
 That's what the [`role`][role] attribute is for: overriding the semantic role of an element from its default.